CANADIAN MENTAL HEALTH AMBASSADOR, AUTHOR & PRESENTER

 In 2013, Chris released his poignant memoir .
 This book has now sold approximately 4000 copies and is a source of hope and inspiration for sufferers and supporters.
-His illustrated picture book of empathy, compassion, and acceptance on the homeless and mental illness, , was released in 2015.
-His latest, , an anthology on mental illness, will be released in the fall of 2018.
+His illustrated picture book on the homeless and mental illness, , was released in 2015, a story of empathy, compassion, and acceptance.
+His latest, , an anthology of writings by sufferers and their advocates, will be released in the fall of 2018.
 All three books are published with Chipmunka Publishing in the UK.

 As a mental illness survivor, Chris speaks about and highlights the necessity of ending stigma and discrimination.
 Through writing and speaking, he aims to further educate society on mental illness and wellness, and the dangerous effects that stigma has on both sufferers and their families.
 Fighting stigma also depends on you.
-We are all in the fight to increase acceptance and compassion in our hearts.
+We are all in the fight to increase acceptance of, and compassion for sufferers.
 Speak up and encourage sufferers to step into the light "early" in their battles and share their stories.
 That's when hope builds.
 That's when healing begins.
 It does happen.
 Chris has proven this.